Reviewed & Sources: WHO, CDC, dermatology textbooks

 Last Updated: April 2026

-The "Atopic Triad": It is often genetic and linked to two other conditions.
-If you have eczema, you are at higher risk for:
+The "Atopic Triad": It is heavily influenced by genetics and is closely linked to two other hyper-reactive immune conditions.
+If you have eczema, you are at a significantly higher risk for developing:

 Symptoms